RoboJackets/software-training-old/assignments/week_1/exercise_1_2/exercise_1_2.md

 </details>

-5. If the elements are different, then the string should be marked are not a palindrome and you should leave the loop
+5. If the characters are different, you should set `is_palindrome` to false and leave the loop.
 <details>
   <summary>Answer</summary>